A comprehensive resource for safe and responsible laser use

 Why are pilots bothered by laser light that doesn't bother me?Pilots are not laser enthusiasts.
 They are flying an aircraft and are dark-adapted; they do not expect or want bright lights flashed in their face.
 This is especially true during times they have to concentrate, such as takeoff, landing, and any out-of-the-ordinary situations.
 A bright flash seconds from a critical operation is not a good situation.
 This is why you should NEVER aim a laser at an aircraft.

 Aren't pilots overreacting?Pilots have greater responsibility for safety than most people.
 So they get more worried when there is something out of the ordinary and potentially hazardous, like an unexpected bright light.
 Also, their job relies on their eyesight.
 If it is impaired in any way, they can be temporarily or permanently removed from flight duties.
 Finally, they rightly feel that waving a laser around in the sky is much less important to the world than transporting passengers and cargo.
-Their first inclination would be to simply ban consumer lasers, in the hopes of reducing the many incidents that occur (over 20 incidents per night, on average, in the U.S. during 2015).
+Their first inclination would be to simply ban consumer lasers, in the hopes of reducing the many incidents that occur (almost 26 incidents per night, on average, in the U.S. during 2022).

 On the other hand, pilots should keep in mind that this is just light.
 It does not damage or impede the aircraft.
 If pilots know how to recognize, avoid and recover from an incident, they can handle even very bright laser light.
 LaserPointerSafety.com has called for the FAA, airlines and pilot organizations to support pilot education.
 This will help in extreme cases, where a laser incident might occur during an emergency or where persons with evil intent might deliberately target aircraft.